 Camping - Camp only in designated areas.
 Each permit covers one vehicle and up to eight people and two tents per campsite.
-An extra vehicle fee is charged for additional vehicles.

 Firearms - The use of firearms, traps or other devices capable of launching a projectile is prohibited unless the weapon or device is 1) unloaded and packed away to prevent its use, 2) being used by authorized enforcement officers in the performance of official duties.